Ilana Kurshan

-Ilana Kurshan (אילנה קורשן) is an American-Israeli author who lives in Jerusalem.
-She is best known for her memoir of Talmud study amidst life as a single woman, a married woman, and a mother, If All the Seas Were Ink.
+Ilana Kurshan (אילנה קורשן) is an American-Israeli author, translator, and editor based in Jerusalem.
+She is author of the memoirs If All the Seas Were Ink (2017) and Children of the Book: A Memoir of Reading Together (2025).
+Kurshan's work explores themes of faith, family, and the power of Jewish texts in contemporary life.

 Personal life

 Kurshan was raised on Long Island, New York, as the daughter of a conservative rabbi and an executive at United Jewish Appeal-Federation of New York.
 She graduated from Huntington High School, Harvard College, and Cambridge University, where she studied the History of Science and English Literature.
 She worked as an editor and literary agent in New York before moving to Jerusalem with her first husband for his rabbinic studies.
-Although her first marriage crumbled, Kurshan stayed in Jerusalem, working as a translator and foreign-rights agent.
-In her memoir, she describes how she found a lifeline in the Daf Yomi, the daily study of the Babylonian Talmud, applying its richness to her life as first a single woman, and then as a remarried wife and mother.
+Although her first marriage ended, Kurshan remained in Jerusalem, working as a translator and foreign-rights agent.
+She lives in Jerusalem with her husband, Daniel Feldman, and their five children.

+In her memoir If All the Seas Were Ink, she describes how she found a lifeline in the Daf Yomi, the daily study of the Babylonian Talmud, applying its richness to her life as a single woman, and then as a remarried wife and mother.
+She also teaches and studies Torah in Jerusalem.

 Professional career

-In addition to her own books, Kurshan has translated books by Ruth Calderon and Binyamin Lau from Hebrew to English.
+Kurshan has translated books by Ruth Calderon and Binyamin Lau from Hebrew to English.
 She is the book review editor for Lilith magazine, and her writings have appeared in Lilith, The Forward, The World Jewish Digest, Hadassah, Nashim, Zeek, Kveller, and Tablet.

+Awards and recognition

+In 2018, her memoir If All the Seas Were Ink won the Sami Rohr Prize for Jewish Literature.